wravoc/harden-freebsd/README.md

 * Makes backups of `rc.conf`, `sysctl.conf`, `login.conf`, and `loader.conf` on first run
 * Sets passwords to blowfish encryption
 * Sets passwords to expire at 120 days
-* Disables sendmail completely
 * Removes `other` write permissions from key system files and folders
 * Allows only root for `cron` and `at`
 * Primitive flag verification catches simple errors
 * Modularizable within other tools
-* Automate any shell script
+* Automate any shell command
 * System Logging to `/var/log/messages` and Script Logging to `/var/log/harden-freebsd.log`
 * Pretty prints color output of script execution to console while running